VLAD PARASCHIV – Writing Portfolio Samples

 Short Autobiography

-I was eight years old when we came to the US in pursuit of a better life...
-Ironically, despite my parents efforts and unlimited opportunity, I had no practical bone in my body, so I became a full time dreamer, a.k.a.: a starving artist,.. a writer...
+I was eight years old when we came to the US.
+Ironically, despite my parents' efforts and the unlimited opportunities, I had no practical bone in my body, so I became a full time dreamer, a.k.a.: a starving artist.

-I started to write as a child.
-It was the one thing that has consistently brought me joy, not to mention – praises from teachers, professors and, yes, even my parents.
+Throughout it all the only constant creative outlet was my writing.
+I started to write as a child, and it was the one thing that has perpetually brought me joy, not to mention praises from teachers, professors and, yes, even my parents.

 REVIEWS 1.
 Music 2.Theater 3.Book